green-coding-solutions/documentation/content/en/docs/measuring/measurement-cluster.md

 ---

 - **Fujitsu TX1330 M3 - IPMI**
+    + Use Case: For profiling of a software to get a value for an off-the-shelf Ubuntu system with default configuration
+    + Vendor: Fujitsu TX1330 M3
     + OS: Ubuntu 22.04 (default)
     + Type: Single-Tenant Server
     + CPU: Intel(R) Xeon(R) CPU E3-1220 v6 @ 3.00GHz